alexandramilliron/Take-a-Walk/README.md

 ![](savedwalksweather.gif)

 On the Saved Walks component, the user can rate the restaurants and trails by clicking on their names.
-The RestaurantRating and TrailRating components prompt the user for information related to COVID safety.
+The Restaurant Rating and Trail Rating components prompt the user for information related to COVID safety.

 ![](restreview.gif)